Hormonal pills are possible. Rating of the best contraceptives

 Contraindications

-It is contraindicated to take oral contraceptives with a low dose of hormones during pregnancy, with uterine bleeding of unknown etiology, liver disease, steroids, exacerbation of herpes, liver failure.
-You can not drink pills if ectopic pregnancies have previously occurred, if malignant tumors of the mammary glands are detected or suspected of them.
-Contraindication is lactose intolerance, glucose-galactose malabsorption.
+It is contraindicated to take oral contraceptives with a low dose of hormones during pregnancy, with uterine bleeding of unknown etiology, liver disease, taking steroids, exacerbation of herpes, liver failure.
+You should not take the pills if you have previously had an ectopic pregnancy, or if you have detected or suspected malignant tumors of the mammary glands.
+Contraindications include lactose intolerance and glucose-galactose malabsorption.

-A decrease in the effectiveness of contraceptives can be observed in violation of the rules of admission, the use of laxatives, barbiturates, anticonvulsants, after vomiting, diarrhea.
-Against the background of progestogen tablets, irregular menstruation may appear.
-In such cases, it is necessary to stop taking the mini-pill, exclude a possible pregnancy (including ectopic) and only then resume the course.
+A decrease in the effectiveness of contraceptives can be observed if the rules of administration are violated, the use of laxatives, barbiturates, anticonvulsants, after vomiting, diarrhea.
+Irregular menstruation may occur against the background of gestagen pills.
+In such cases, it is necessary to stop taking the mini-pill, rule out possible pregnancy (including ectopic) and only then resume the course.

 Side effects of birth control pills

 Mini-pills have fewer side effects than COCs.
-The negative effects of taking birth control pills include:
+The negative consequences of taking birth control pills include:

 • vaginal candidiasis (thrush);